What is your mission statement?

 What if I have questions along the way?

 If you are having trouble with the online application form, please email your questions to email@example.com.
-If you have questions about the content of your proposal, you should contact the program officer for the appropriate priority area.
+If you have questions about the content of your proposal, you should contact the program officer associated with the grant opportunity..

 May I submit attachments with my request?

 Please submit only the attachments requested with the grant application.
 Attachments will need to be uploaded online.

 How do I know if you received my proposal?

 You will receive an email confirmation from our online application system.
 Please keep this email for your records.

 How do I find out about the status of my request?